Xeno-Selfbot/xeno-nuker/README.md

 You should also add in the target server ID so then you can raid the server using these commands:\
 `raid` > That raids the server [ BOT MUST HAVE ADMINISTRATOR PERMISSIONS ]\
-`reset` > That resets the entire server [ BOT MUST HAVE ADMINISTRATOR PERMISSIONS ]
+`reset` > That resets the entire server [ BOT MUST HAVE ADMINISTRATOR PERMISSIONS ] Other commands:
+`help` > shows all of the avalible commands for the bot

 So far, your config file should look like this
 ```json